One of the most dangerous side effects of Pradaxa (dabigatran etexilate) is uncontrolled bleeding, which can be fatal.

 Internal hemorrhaging caused by Pradaxa is so dangerous because doctors do not have a way to stop it.
 Prior to the release of Pradaxa, Warfarin was the drug of choice to reduce the incidence of blood clots and prevent strokes in people with irregular heartbeats, and it has been used since the 1950s.
 Warfarin thins the blood by decreasing the amount of vitamin K – an essential vitamin for the blood clotting process.
 As an anticoagulant, Warfarin also carries a bleeding risk.
 However, Warfarin bleeds can be stopped by administering an antidote derived from vitamin K.

 Because Boehringer released the drug without an antidote, a number of individuals and families filed lawsuits against the drugmaker after suffering from uncontrolled and sometimes fatal bleeding.
+Plaintiffs and their families also accuse Boehringer of failing to provide adequate dosing information and misrepresenting the safety and effectiveness of the drug compared with warfarin.

 Treatment for Pradaxa Bleeding